 3 Steps to Preventing Swimmer’s Hair

 - Shower before swimming.
 Your hair is like a sponge.
-Getting your hair wet before swimming helps minimize the amount of pool (chlorinated) water your hair is able to absorb.
+Minimize the amount of pool (chlorinated) water your hair can absorb by wetting your hair before swimming.

 - Add conditioner to your hair before swimming.
 Add a layer of conditioner to your hair before swimming.
 This conditioner has ingredients that reduce chlorine and help keep it from bonding to your hair.

-- Wear a latex swimming cap.
+- Remember to wear a latex swimming cap.
 A swimming cap provides a physical barrier between the pool water and your hair.
 It’s one of the best things you can do to prevent swimmer’s hair.